Anthony Gordon: Newcastle's in-form winger makes second return to Everton every inch a £45m player

-Anthony Gordon has six Premier League goals and three assists this season and returns to Everton on Thursday as Newcastle's "most important player", according to Jamie Carragher; the case for England inclusion at Euro 2024 is strengthening
+Anthony Gordon has six Premier League goals this season and returns to Everton as Newcastle's "most important player", according to Jamie Carragher; follow Everton vs Newcastle on our digital platforms on Thursday; kick-off 7.30pm; free highlights available afterwards

 Anthony Gordon will be reminded of what he left behind - and indeed how far he has come - when he returns to face Everton in the Premier League this week.